jgrebol/ESIpy/README.md

 $$\text{HOMA}(\mathscr{A}) = 1 - \frac{\alpha}{n} \cdot \sum_i^n (R_{opt} - R_{A_i,A_{i+1}})^2 = 1 - \frac{\alpha}{n} \cdot ((R_{opt} - \bar{R})^2 + \sum_i^n (R_{A_i,A_{i+1}} - \bar{R})^2) = 1 - (EN + GEO)$$

 The formula depends on a series of tabulated $R_{opt}$, as well as the normalization factor $\alpha$ for each bond to make the index 1 for benzene and 0 and negative values for non-aromatic or antiaromatic molecules, which makes it a good option for most organic molecules but fails for newer systems.
 The HOMA index is separated into the EN and GEO subparts, which measure the deviation of the interatomic distance into some tabulated numbers and the variance of this interatomic distance, respectively, and are close to zero for aromatic molecules.
-At this moment, only the references from "CC", "CN", "NN" and "CO" are tabulated, but more references can be introduced to the code.
+The implemented version of this index is [15].
 The HOMER aromaticity index is a reparametrization of the HOMA for the T1 state.[16]
+Different parameters can be introduced using the `homarefs` and `homerrefs` attributes.

 #### Bond-Length Alternation (BLA)